 Workaround: The solution is to remove all entries from the storage driver list during installation and to reinsert them with the SRCRX.HAM at the first position on the driver list.
-This will cause the installation process to copy the NWPA.NLM file from our installation disk to the server boot directory before loading it.
-See 'Documentation Changes' later in this document for details on this procedure.
+This will cause the installation process to copy the NWPA NI M file from our installation disk to the server boot directory details on this procedure.